 This project aims to support the aims and objectives of these community groups to reinforce the message through art and education.
 Literally cross pollenating ideas and action!

-During the first round, POP members will be asked to advise you.
+During the first round, POP members were asked to advise you.
 Tell us what happened.
 What are your reflections?
 Have you gained new insight?
 New partners?

 The session helped the team pause to consider a number of key points, mainly:

 • How we engage with older children of secondary school age.
 It was suggested that we contact the Rees Centre, Plympton and the council’s youth worker.
 Since the feedback session we have established a link with the Rees centre’s youth group worker and will make contact with PCC.